BELIEF in Dependence: Leveraging Atomic Linearity in Data Bits for Rethinking Generalized Linear Models: Nonparametric Modeling Through Data Bits

 Besides indicating the strength and direction of the dependence, the slopes from this intrinsic linearity are also useful in specifying dependence structures in the joint distribution.
 For example, there is a direct correspondence between the conditional independence and multiplicative subgroups of binary predictors with nonzero slopes, as shown in Theorem~\ref{thm: subgroup}.
 This connection provides a basis for regularization in estimation and prediction problems, where screening of variables \citep{fanlv2008,he2013quantile,zhang2017spherical} or interactions \citep{fan2015innovated, thanei2018xyz} are well understood.
 Moreover, the boundedness of binary variables and their slopes (Theorem~\ref{thm:sigma}) facilitates the applications of machine learning and high-dimensional statistical methods \citep{buhlmann2011}.

 Unlike the simple linear model in \eqref{eq: belief1}, a GLM connects slopes with the response by way of a (typically nonlinear) link function.
 These slopes are estimated through maximum likelihood estimation (MLE), and the specific choice of link function in the likelihood dictates how a practitioner interprets model coefficients.
 For instance, in the famed logistic model for a binary response, a slope describes the effect of the corresponding predictor on the log-odds.
 In contrast, interpretation of BELIEF coefficients occurs directly on the level of cell probabilities.
 Well-known in econometrics, a related model called the linear probability model (LPM) achieves similar interpretability by expressing the conditional response probability directly as a linear function of the predictors.
 However, this approach does not consider the binary expansion of explanatory variables.
 Indeed, for sufficiently extreme predictor values, the response probability falls outside $[0, 1]$, which is recognized as a substantial drawback compared to GLMs \citep{angrist2009mostly, wooldridge2010econometric}.
 Via binary expansion into data bits, BELIEF achieves linearity while also guaranteeing valid response probabilities.
+The recent \cite{vansteelandt2022assumption} investigates assumption-lean inference for main effects and interactions in GLMs, describing how these statistical properties may still be captured even in the case of model misspecification.
 We study the connections between GLMs and BELIEF in Section~\ref{subsec: generalresultsforglms}.

 In addition, the linearity illustrated in \eqref{eq: belief1} is evocative of classical Gaussian linear models.
 The Gaussian analogy turns out to be a recurring theme in the study of binary random variables, as the binary world shares many familiar Gaussian properties, while differing in unintuitive ways.
 Table~\ref{tab: compare} summarizes the comparison of properties between binary and Gaussian variables that we will establish in this article.